One of our plans for our first visit to Portugal included being outside Porto itself. Nothing again in this beautiful city.

 The building was also quiet.
-We only had noise problems in the last day, when we notice there was a party at the apartment downstairs, and we couldn’t sleep AT ALL that night.
+We only had noise problems on the last day, when we notice there was a party at the apartment downstairs, and we couldn’t sleep AT ALL that night.

 It was a shame that our flight back home was in the following morning and we arrived in the UK looking like we needed a new holiday.

-We appreciate the fact it’s near Porto, but doesn’t have the buzz of a tourist city.
-I heard it all changes in the Summer, when the beaches around are packed.
-But it worth it a visit to check the beautiful sandy beach and its iconic chapel.
+We appreciate the fact it’s near Porto but doesn’t have the buzz of a tourist city.
+I heard it all changes in the Summer when the beaches around are packed.
+But it is worth a visit to check the beautiful sandy beach and its iconic chapel.